Victorian forestry plants around 15 million plantation trees every year.

 The Victorian commercial hardwood and softwood plantation estate (Tasmanian blue gum and pinus radiata) is the largest of any state or territory, with approximately 418,000 hectares or 22 per cent of the national plantation estate.

-The Victorian forest products industry employs 21,000, mostly in regional Victoria.
+Victorian forestry employs 21,000 people, mostly in regional Victoria.
 Around one third are employed mostly in secondary processing within Greater Melbourne.

-Victoria harvests three plantation trees in 10,000.
+Victoria harvests 3 plantation trees in 10,000.
 All plantation trees are replanted after harvest.

-Victoria harvests four native trees in every 10,000.
+Victoria harvests 4 native trees in every 10,000.
 As required by law, all harvested native forest areas are regenerated.